Tomkov1c/lapschool/README.md

 ![periodic-table.png](.github/banner.png)

 # Lapschool
+**Not optimized for mobile devices...** yet
-So in my 3rd year of highschool, I constantly had to carry
+So in my 3rd year of high school, I constantly had to carry
                         some paper database diagrams to my class.
-I used a laptop to take notes and after sometime it became annoying to carry that one specific piece of paper around, so it thought "Why not just digitalize it?", so I did.
+I used a laptop to take notes and after some time it became annoying to carry that one specific piece of paper around, so I thought "Why not just digitalize it?", so I did.
 It accrued to me that other students may have the same problem.
                         <br>
                         This is the result.
-Lapschool is just a place where you can find a lot of diagrams, tools and more digitalized and interactive on a computer so you wont have to carry anything with you to classes, just your laptop.
+Lapschool is just a place where you can find a lot of diagrams, tools and more digitalized and interactive on a computer so you won't have to carry anything with you to classes, just your laptop.
 ## Tools
 Over the course of the development, I'll port tools, charts, etc. and make them more interactive.